fiberseq/fibertools-rs/docs/ft-extract-help.md

     -r, --reference
             report in reference sequence coordinates

+    -s, --simplify
+            simplify output by remove fiber sequence

+    -q, --quality
+            include per base quality scores in "fiber_qual"

     -m, --min-ml-score <MIN_ML_SCORE>
-            Minium score in the ML tag to include in the output [default: 20]
+            Minium score in the ML tag to include in the output [default: 150]

         --m6a <M6A>
             Output path for m6a bed12